adaalrf/AnqBlog-ssg/README.md

-# ✨ Adaalrf.dev - A Static Site Generator (v0.4 - Work in Progress) ✨
+# ✨ AnqBlog-ssg - A Static Site Generator (v0.4 - Work in Progress) ✨

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Welcome to Adaalrf.dev, a modular static site generator designed to help you build fast, reliable, and beautifully styled static websites.
+Welcome to AnqBlog-ssg, a modular static site generator designed to help you build fast, reliable, and beautifully styled static websites.
 This project aims to provide a solid foundation for creating blogs, portfolios, documentation, and more, with a focus on ease of use and flexibility.
 It converts Markdown files into HTML, injects templates, supports pagination, generates tag pages, and processes CSS with Tailwind CSS and Autoprefixer.
 This project started from a need for a simple, customizable, and efficient way to build static websites while keeping resource usage to a minimum.
 It aims to provide a solid foundation for creating blogs, portfolios, documentation, and more, with a focus on ease of use and flexibility.

 To get you started.
 The true power lies in the ability to customize and extend the generator to suit your needs.
 Whether you're a developer, designer, or content creator, this generator can help you build a beautiful and functional static site with ease.